PURPLE-ORCA/PROXAM/docs/conflict_resolution.md

     -   The service performs a database update to set `is_in_conflict = true` for all newly identified conflicting attributions.
     -   Crucially, it also **clears the flag** (`is_in_conflict = false`) for any assignments that were *previously* in conflict but are no longer affected by the updated unavailability.

-This ensures the conflict status is always perfectly in sync with the latest unavailability data.
+**Note on Architectural Decision:** This logic was intentionally placed in a service class called directly from the controller, rather than an Eloquent Observer.
+Early development revealed that observers could fail silently and were difficult to debug, whereas this direct service call is explicit, reliable, and easier to test.

 ## 4. Workflow 2: Manual Conflict Resolution

 This is the "One-Click Fix" feature that allows an admin to actively resolve a flagged conflict.

 1.  **Alert:** The admin sees a non-zero count in the "Assignments in Conflict" dashboard widget and clicks it.
-2.  **Filtered View:** They are taken to the Assignments page, which is pre-filtered to show only rows where `is_in_conflict = true`.
+2.  **Filtered View:** They are taken to the Assignments page, pre-filtered to show only rows where `is_in_conflict = true`.
 3.  **Action:** The admin clicks the "Resolve" button on a conflicting row.
 4.  **Find Replacements:** A `GET` request is sent to the `attributions.find_replacements` endpoint.
 The `AttributionController@findReplacements` method runs a complex query to find a short list of qualified and available professors for that specific slot.
 5.  **Re-assign:** The admin selects a new professor from the modal and confirms.
 A `PUT` request is sent to the `attributions.reassign` endpoint.